KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 Any person making updates to the site will need to have a personal GitHub account.
 The Jekyll site can be hosted through a personal GitHub account or through an organizational account.
 If the site is hosted through a personal GitHub account and someone else makes a contribution to the site (a pull request), the account owner will review the contribution before merging it with the code-base, or rejecting it.
 If the site is hosted through an organizational account and a non-member (of the organization) makes a a pull request, a member of the organization account who has special admin privileges will review the contribution before merging or rejecting it.
 Code contributions are not likely to occur on a small project.

 It is expected that the part of this website that would be updated most often would be the blog.
 Updating the blog is as simple as creating a word document, writing some text and saving it.
 Here are the steps:

+Click on the _blog folder to open it

+Copy the contents of the blog post template

+Click the "Create new file" button in the upper right

+When the file opens, paste the contents of the blog post template into the new file

+In the "Name your file" box, type the date and blog post title with hyphens (exclude other punctuation such as apostrophes) followed by .markdown

+Replace the generic "Front matter," with the information for this blog post (for example: title)

+Under the "Front matter," type or copy and paste your blog post text

+When you are happy with your post, scroll to the bottom of the page and click the green "Commit new file" button

+The post will automatically populate on the blog homepage with a link to a blog post page